How to Fibreglass a Flat Roof

 Finishing a fibreglass roof with lead flashings instead of GRP fibreglass

 Some people prefer to finish their flat roof with lead flashings instead of GRP flashings, as a fibreglass roof installer I prefer the look of traditional lead flashings also.
-One of the benefits is that you can finish with sand and cement and remain the look of a period property for example.
-When fitting lead flashings I tend to use about 1 meter or 3 feet lengths to allow for expansion and contraction up to a maximum of 1.5 meters then overlap any joints by 100mm minimum ( 4″ )
+One of the benefits is that you can finish with sand and cement and retain the look of a period property for example.
+When fitting lead flashings I tend to use about 1 metre or 3 foot lengths to allow for expansion and contraction up to a maximum of 1.5 metres then overlap any joints by 100mm minimum (4″) See how to create and fix lead flashings in the link at the bottom of the page.

 I know some branded GRP system’s guarantee their products for 20+ years etc. but here’s the problem, that’s exactly what they are guaranteeing, the product.
 They know there is very little chance of product fault, and a much higher probability of poor installation.
 Do you think they will be putting their hand in their pocket without a thorough and possibly biased investigation?
 Even then if you manage a claim check the small print, its probably just for GRP materials and not boards, labour etc. Keep this in mind before installing yourself, or be educated as a paying customer.
 To this day I have never had a problem with any roofing resin.

-Just to be clear, I’m not bad mouthing or trying to stop anyone from buying branded fiberglass roofing systems, but just because a company slaps a nice rosette on the tin it doesn’t mean its time for triple brandy’s all round.
+Just to be clear, I’m not bad mouthing or trying to stop anyone from buying branded fibreglass roofing systems, but just because a company slaps a nice rosette on the tin it doesn’t mean it’s time for triple brandy’s all round.
 You have to be a responsible installer first and foremost.

-- How to Mix Resin and Topcoat - How its done the easy way
+- How to Mix Resin and Topcoat – Catalysts, resins and final top coat

 - How to Fibreglass a Bay Roof – A nice starter project